What is sex therapy?

 Common therapy approaches to sexual health and dysfunction include:

 - Psychoeducation around sexual health

 What to look for in a sex therapist

-Therapists differ in their approaches to treating sexual challenges, but it can be a good idea to find a therapist who has training specifically in sex therapy and sexual concerns.
+Therapists differ in their approaches to treating sexual challenges, but it can be a good idea to find a licensed sex therapist who has training specifically in sex therapy and sexual concerns.

 Look for a therapist with specialized training

 When looking for a sex therapist, learn about the provider’s education and training and see if they have any specialized training in this area.